|

 with animals.
 With animals they could

 exchange love.
-In a
+In a similar fashion some

 people can exchange love with the Earth